highered-esricanada/arcgis-notebooks-tutorial/README.md

 ### Production Date
 The Education and Research Group at Esri Canada makes every effort to present accurate and reliable information.
 The Web sites and URLs used in this tutorial are from sources that were current at the time of production, but are subject to change without notice to Esri Canada.
 * Production Date: January 2022
-* Last Update: August 2024
+* Last Update Date: August 2024

 ## Background Information
 The Python programming language was first introduced to the ArcGIS community in 2004, with the release of ArcGIS version 9.0, as one of the scripting languages that provides access to the ArcGIS geoprocessing framework.
 Since then, Python has become the language of choice for scripting and automation among ArcGIS users, and indeed many other applications.
 At the same time, the ecosystem of Python libraries has continued to grow (e.g., NumPy or SciPy for advanced mathematical and scientific processing, or more specialized modules for integrating deep learning and machine learning tools such as Tensorflow).
 With the introduction of the notebook interface, initially using IPython, and more recently with the Jupyter Notebook server, the Python language and specifically Python Notebooks have become highly valuable tools for data science.